Xilinx-Wiki-Projects/Versal-Ethernet/VEK280-Ethernet/2024.1/pl_eth_sgmii_rpll/ReadMe.md

           TX packets:201413 errors:0 dropped:0 overruns:0 carrier:0
           collisions:0 txqueuelen:1000
           RX bytes:9105440596 (8.4 GiB)  TX bytes:13977846 (13.3 MiB)
 ```

 ---
 ## **Known Issues**
-If the interface is up but the link is not up, the user might need to take the manual steps shown below to turn the AN off:
+If the interface is up but the link is not, the user may need to follow the manual steps below to turn off the AN:
 ```
 PetaLinux:/home/petalinux# ethtool -s eth1 autoneg off
 PetaLinux:/home/petalinux# [  369.303529] xilinx_axienet a4000000.ethernet eth1: Link is Up - 1Gbps/Full - flow control off
 [  369.313244] net eth1: Promiscuous mode enabled.
 [  369.317814] net eth1: Promiscuous mode enabled.
 ```

 ---
 Copyright 2024 AMD-Xilinx Inc.